dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 meaning are more at risk when information omnipresence hits.
 They will be completely unable to respond.

-Sooooo CHINA, for example, is vulnerable for being inflexible at a time when there is no resource more valuable than informational chaos.
+Sooooo China, for example, is vulnerable for being inflexible at a time when there is no resource more valuable than informational chaos.
 Womp womp.
 North Korea, also, is at a disadvantage.
 Those organizations which compel pure unity of action, speech and mind are